Md-Emon-Hasan/Data-Structures-And-Algorithms-DSA-In-Python-Full-Course-By-Coding-Ninjas-In-English-/README.md

 # Data Structures and Algorithms (DSA) in Python

 Welcome to the **Data Structures and Algorithms (DSA) in Python** repository!
-This project contains comprehensive resources and code examples from the full course by Coding Ninjas, aimed at helping you master data structures and algorithms using Python.
+This repository contains comprehensive resources and code examples from the full course by Coding Ninjas, aimed at helping you master data structures and algorithms using Python.

 ## 📋 Contents